 - Regression testing to check the consistency of existing ones

-The only way to achieve high-quality digital applications is to deploy an effective testing model that covers both functional and regression testing for each release.
+The only way to achieve high-quality digital applications is to deploy an effective software testing model that covers both functional and regression testing for each release.

 What is the need for full regression testing?

 To maintain the best balance between fast development and frequent app testing requests, it is important to include regression testing strategy in the product release plan itself.
 Playing a critical role in the release process, it is equally important as the development phase.

 Regression testing strategy is usually planned when,